Kintyre/ksconf/docs/source/contrib.rst

 -   Fixes trailing whitespace, EOF, and EOLs
 -   Confirms python code compiles (AST)
 -   Blocks the committing of large files and keys
--   Rebuilds the CLI docs.
-(Eventually to be replaced with an argparse Sphinx extension)
+-   Rebuilds the dynamic portions of the docs related to the CLI.
 -   Confirms that all Unit test pass.
 (Currently this is the same tests also run by Travis CI, but since test complete in under 5 seconds, the run-everywhere approach seems appropriate for now.
     Eventually, the local testing will likely become a subset of the full test suite.)